Inflect logo

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Most network peering is conducted privately or routed through the major exchange points in Dallas, Austin, or Houston to optimize traffic flow.
+Internet Exchange Points (IXPs) Public peering is not available directly within College Station.
+The majority of network peering is handled privately or occurs through connections to major exchanges in Dallas, such as DE-CIX Dallas, or Houston.

 Power Analysis